| |

 |

-Austin, Norman HELEN OF TROY AND HER SHAMELESS PHANTOM Cornell University Press 1994 0801429552 / 9780801429552 Hardcover Fine in Near Fine dust jacket Creasing to inner flaps of DJ. ; Contents: Part 1.
+Austin, Norman HELEN OF TROY AND HER SHAMELESS PHANTOM Cornell University Press 1994 0801429552 / 9780801429552 Hardcover Near Fine in Near Fine dust jacket Faint foxing to textblock else book is fine.
+Slight wear to DJ.
+Dustjacket is protected in plastic sleeve. ; Contents: Part 1.
 The Traditional Helen: The Helen of the Iliad, Sappho's Helen & the Problem of the Text; Part 2.
 The Revised Helen: The Helen of the Odyssey; Stesichorus & his 'Palinode'; Herodotus & Helen in Egypt; Euripides' Helen: The Final Revision.
 Includes a glossary of greek terms. ; Myth and Poetics; 9.25 x 1 x 6.25 Inches; 223 pages

 Price: